About Emma Weber

 In 2017, I created one of the world's first AI coaches, long before artificial intelligence became mainstream in the learning space.

-For over 22 years, I've been pioneering learning transfer methodologies, refusing to accept the gap between what people learn and what they actually do differently.
-This drive to innovate has shaped every aspect of my work—from the products I create to the way I challenge conventional thinking about behaviour change.
+For over two decades, I pioneered learning transfer methodologies, refusing to accept the gap between what people learn and what they actually do differently.
+That same drive to innovate now shapes how I help organisations navigate AI transformation - not just the technology, but the human shift underneath.

 Innovation isn't a department or a strategy; it's a refusal to settle for what already exists when something better is possible.